 Spring Auctions are held on the First Sunday in March.

-at the Tallmadge Community Center, 80 Community Road, Tallmadge, OH
+Where: At the Tallmadge Community Center, 80 Community Road, Tallmadge, OH 44278

-Registration opens at 10 AM, Auction begins at 11 AM
+When: Registration opens at 10 AM, and the Auction begins at 11 AM

-We welcome Fish and Aquatic Animals, Plants, Hard-Goods (Hard-Goods include Tanks, Equipment, Accessories, Food, as well as Fish or Hobby related items such as home decor etc) to be brought in, we will then auction off these items to be sold.
+We welcome Fish and Aquatic Animals, Plants, Hard Goods to be brought in (Hard Goods include Tanks, Equipment, Accessories, Food, as well as Fish or Hobby related items such as home decorations), we will then auction off these items to be sold.

 Item Raffle Ticket Prices are…

 1 for $1 6 for $5 15 for $10 40 for $20 150 for $50